lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 Step 2.
 Plot the magnitude of a single object on the sky as a function of time
 ==============================================================================

 2.1.
 Return to the "chart options and tools" box by clicking the two-gear icon on the upper right.
 Now select "midPointTai" for x, and "mag" for y axis, as in the screenshot below.
-You can also restrict the range of observation times, to examine the behsvior of the object
+You can also restrict the range of observation times, to examine the behavior of the object during, say, one year.

+** screenshot **

+2.2.
+To make sure you are plotting the magnitude as measured in the same filter (band), you need to enter "= i" in the box just below the "Filter" column heading, and hit "Enter."
+This should result in a plot as below.

--- Screenshot **
+** Screenshot **

-1.1.
-First idea:  plot the RA vs. Dec of a selected object, SSObjectId =
-1.2.
-Second idea:  plot the history of magnitude (light curve) of a selected object 1.3.
+1.3.
 Third idea:  plot the phase of an object as a function of time